SananR/JustOnTime/doc/sprint0/PB.md

 - Verify that when an event is clicked, the customer moves to the event page.

-15. As a customer, I want to be notified when the event I placed a bid on has updated its information, so I can decide if I still want to go after changes have been made.
+15. As a customer, I want to be notified when the event I placed a bid on has updated its information, so I can decide if I still want to go after changes have been made.<br/>
 Persona(s): Alex, Robert
 - Verify that the customers receive an email that changes were made on the event.
 - Verify that the email contains a link to the event so they can see the details and decide if they want to cancel the bid.

-16. As a customer, I want to be notified when an event I placed a bid on was cancelled, so that I can change my schedule.
+16. As a customer, I want to be notified when an event I placed a bid on was cancelled, so that I can change my schedule.<br/>
 Persona(s): Alex, Robert
 - Verify that the customers receive an email which informs them that the event was cancelled.

-17. As a customer, I want to know if I won the bid when the bid is finished, so that I know if I can attend the event.
+17. As a customer, I want to know if I won the bid when the bid is finished, so that I know if I can attend the event.<br/>
 Persona(s): Alex, Robert
 - Verify that the customers are emailed notifying them if they won or lost the bid.
 - Verify that if the customer won, they receive details on how to obtain the ticket to attend the event.

-18. As a customer, I want to pay for a bid using default payment options, so that I can more easily place bids.
+18. As a customer, I want to pay for a bid using default payment options, so that I can more easily place bids.<br/>
 Persona(s): Alex, Robert
 - Verify that when a bid is placed, the default payment options are used.
 - Verify that when the payment options are invalid, the customer gets taken to their profile page where they can update their payment information.

-19. As a customer, I want to see a list of my bids, so that I can make decisions about the bids more easily.
+19. As a customer, I want to see a list of my bids, so that I can make decisions about the bids more easily.<br/>
 Persona(s): Alex, Robert
 - Verify that on the main page there is an option to move to the bids page.
 - Verify that the bids page shows all of the bids the customer made.